Web-eWorks/linenoise-lua/README.md

 that linenoise calls to get context-appropriate information to display to the user.

 ### Completions:
-The completion callback funtction is called every time the user presses `Tab` when not already cycling through a completion list.
+The completion callback function is called every time the user presses `Tab` when not already cycling through a completion list.
 This function defines the various options the user has to complete what is being typed.

 The completion callback takes two arguments:
 * `line` - The current line the user is typing.